 Choice Income offers a range of features designed to help you make the most of your super.
 Smart Default provides a specially designed investment option, and Balance Booster provides an option for moving from a super or TTR Income account to a Choice Income account.

 3. You continue to benefit from any investment returns

-Many people aren’t aware that there are income options to explore in retirement which offer an alternative to taking their super as a lump sum when they retire.
+Many people aren’t aware that there are income options to explore in retirement that offer alternatives to taking super as a lump sum when you retire.